Top 10 Story Issues: Learn What to Avoid

-Today, I want to share the top 10 issues I find in manuscripts in hopes that you can learn from them.
+Today, I want to share the top 10 story issues I find in manuscripts hoping you can learn from them.

 Here we go…

 1) Word count doesn’t follow the genre requirements

 Inappropriate word count is the issue I see most often.
 For example, a 200,000 word mystery novel means the writer doesn’t know the expectations for the genre.

 I also see random scene lengths, instead of scene lengths used to control pacing.
 Scene length can be shortened to increase pacing and lengthened to decrease pacing.
 This is an often underutilized method.

 2) Point of View is confused, inconsistent, or unbalanced

 A scene is told through a character’s eyes.
 That character is the POV character for the scene.